stevevillardi/Logic.Monitor/README.md

 ## 3.8.2
 ###### Updated Commands:
-- **Multiple Commands**: Added custom object types to returned objects to control the default properties printed to console
+- **Multiple Commands**: Added custom object types to returned objects to control the default properties printed to console and to in preparation for accepting pipeline input in a future release.
   -  Get-Collector
   -  Set-Collector
   -  Get-Device